d8bauxit8/low-resource-protocol/README.md

 ### Link layer
-The task of this layer is to collect the right bytes in a buffer which will use the validation or the line code layer.
+The task of this layer is to collect the right bytes in a buffer which will use the validation, or the line code layer.

 ### Line code layer
 This layer responsible the frame encoding and decoding.
-Before the transmitter MCU send a part of frame, this layer encode it to 4B5B coding and collect it to 8 bits group.
+Before the transmitter MCU send a part of frame, this layer encodes it to 4B5B coding and collect it to 8 bits group.
 In the receiver side when the encoded byte arrived, the layer collect it to 10 bits group to decode it to the right 8 bits.

 ## Receive module
-This module provide you the receiving function with which you are able to read the data from the RS485 bus which another device sent to yours during the LRP protocol.
+This module provides you the receiving function with which you are able to read the data from the RS485 bus which another device sent to yours during the LRP protocol.

 ### What do you need with this?
-You have to create the source device ID, the session provider and the receive frame buffer.
+You have to create the source device ID, the session provider and the receiver frame buffer.
-Then you have to initialize the session provider.
+Then you have to initialize the session provider with the `LRP_SessionProvider_init` function.
 ```c
 const unsigned char const sourceDeviceId = 0b00000001;
 _LRPReceiveSessionProvider sessionProvider;